Current and historic US highway endpoints in Apalachicola, FL

 It is not clear where the original transition point between US 98 and US 319 was located, but one possibility is the Franklin County courthouse on Market Street.

-In 1952, the US 98 designation was extended to its current terminus in Palm Beach.
-To get there, it overlapped US 319 for over 30 miles to the east, so a case could be made that US 319 should be truncated to the junction where it separates from US 98 (between Carrabelle and Sopchoppy).
-While that has not been done, US 319 has been truncated by about one mile.
-The map above illustrates the point where the new bridge alignment veers to the south of the original alignment (at far right)... and that is precisely the point where the US 319 designation ends today:
+In 1952, the US 98 designation was extended east and south to its current terminus in Palm Beach.
+To get there, it overlapped US 319 for over 30 miles to the east, so a case could be made that US 319 should have been truncated to the junction where it separates from US 98 (between Carrabelle and Sopchoppy).

-Research and/or photo credits: Justin Cozart; Larry McDonald; Dale Sanderson
+Research and/or photo credits: Justin Cozart; Tom Fearer; Larry McDonald; Dale Sanderson

 Page originally created 1999;